-- Pull all cables up and away from the logic board bay and gently place down the logic board so that all screw holes are aligned with screw mounts in the chassis.
-Replacement Note: The logic board should rest on the screw mounts without any binding or bowing-if it doesn't, adjust any cables that are interfering with the logic board. - 2.
-Install the optical drive. - 3.
-Secure the logic board by installing the machine screws, and then installing three self-tapping screws, marked with an "S."
+- 1. Connect the power supply cable to the connector on the bottom of the logic board. - Pull all cables up and away from the logic board bay and gently place down the logic board so that all screw holes are aligned with screw mounts in the chassis.
+Replacement Note: The logic board should rest on the screw mounts without any binding or bowing-if it doesn't, adjust any cables that are interfering with the logic board. - 3.
+Secure the logic board by installing four machine screws, and then installing three self-tapping screws. - 4.
+Connect all the cables.